Father Damien helped the people of Kalaupapa by creating farms and schools

 Note: If there is inclement weather, please stop at the mule barn topside prior to starting down to check if there are any reports from Kalaupapa.
 It is rare, but once in a great while, bad weather will preclude you from riding to avoid unnecessary risks.

-Tour includes: Transportation, guided ground tour in a bus, lunch & bottled water.
+Tour includes: Guided ground tour in a bus, lunch & bottled water.

 Plane: Makani Kai Air uses nine-passenger turboprop Cessna Grand Caravans to fly to Kalaupapa.